Lyall-A/Lyall-A/Other/Installing Windows.md

 * Run `Chocolatey script(.bat)` as administrator
   * Wait for the script to finish installing everything.
 Manually install anything that failed
 * Run `SpotX auto-install(.bat)` as administrator
+* Remove all default pinned apps in Start menu
+* Pin Settings, File Explorer and all applications installed by the Chocolatey script to the Start menu
 * Set [settings](#settings)
 * Set [application settings](#application-settings)
 * Delete downloaded ZIP file and extracted folder